 Original Glass Art Installations

-You may have noticed the colorful images adorning some of the pages throughout this website, as well as on printed materials and video signage.
-These are close-up photos of custom blown-glass art installations designed, produced and installed by artist Jerry Catania of Water Street Glassworks in Benton Harbor, Michigan.
+Throughout our downtown campus you’ll find custom blown-glass art installations designed, produced and installed by artist Jerry Catania of Water Street Glassworks in Benton Harbor, Michigan.

 Jerry studied in the early ’70s at the Pilchuck Glass School under the direction of famed glass artists Dale Chihuly and Fritz Dreisbach.
 In addition to creating art, Jerry and the other Water Street faculty help to teach and inspire the next generation of glass artists.

 Jerry’s nature-inspired pieces — flowers, vines, leaves — add a warm and inviting atmosphere to spaces throughout the hospital, such as near patient elevators, in the hallways and in our main lobby.
 Strategic lighting helps to showcase the works and subtly draw the eye.

 “The presence of art and good design has a power in it,” Jerry said.
 “When you put art in place you empower people and you remind them that they’re human.”